The Ultimate Guide to What Size Miter Saw to Buy!

 But first thing’s first.
 Here’s what you need to know about the three common sizes, their highlights, and which one would be a suitable addition to your workshop.

-These saws are usually handheld miter saws.
-They’re great for on-the-fly repair work and remodeling.
-Their blades are commonly used to trim furniture, make picture frames, and other light-duty work that doesn't require a great degree of power.
+These saws are known as portable miter saws.
+They’re great for on-the-fly repair work and remodeling on location.
+Their blades are commonly used to trim furniture, make picture frames, and do other light-duty work that doesn’t require a great degree of power.

 Of all size variations available, this may seem like the easiest to use, but it’s also the least versatile.